 Student parking on residential city streets near the University is prohibited where posted and violators may be cited and/or towed by the City of La Verne.
 If your vehicle is cited and/or towed, please call the City of La Verne if you need more information.

-STAFF AND FACULTY
+PARKING FOR STAFF AND FACULTY

 The designated Green lots are A, N, G, K, I and D (parking in Lot D is available only until 10/5/15).